sammiq/rcr/README.md

         <FILES>...    list of files to check against reference dat file

     OPTIONS:
-        -d, --dat-file <DAT_FILE>    name of the dat file to use as reference [env: RCR_DATFILE] -f, --fast               fast match mode for single rom games, may show incorrect names if multiple identical hashes [env: RCR_FAST] -h, --help               Print help information
-        -m, --method <METHOD>    method to use for matching reference entries (note: Sha256 is not well supported in dat files from many sources) [default: sha1] [possible values: sha256, sha1, md5] [env: RCR_METHOD] -r, --rename             rename mismatched files to reference filename if unambiguous [env: RCR_RENAME] -v, --verbose            verbose mode, add more of these for more information [env: RCR_VERBOSE] -V, --version            Print version information
+        -d, --dat-file <DAT_FILE>  name of the dat file to use as reference [env: RCR_DATFILE=] -f, --fast                 fast match mode for single rom games, may show incorrect names if multiple identical hashes [env: RCR_FAST=] -m, --method <METHOD>      method to use for matching reference entries (note: Sha256 is not well supported in dat files from many sources) [env: RCR_METHOD=] [default: sha1] [possible values: sha256, sha1, md5] -r, --rename               rename mismatched files to reference filename if unambiguous [env: RCR_RENAME=] -v, --verbose...           verbose mode, add more of these for more information [env: RCR_VERBOSE=] -w, --workers <WORKERS>    number of threads to use for processing, may increase performance (note: depends on storage bandwidth, more may be slower than fewer) [env: RCR_WORKERS=] [default: 1]
+        -h, --help                 Print help information
+        -V, --version              Print version information

 Limitations